Our Community's Innovation Lab is where we seed ideas to do old things better or new things first.

 Can you influence donor decisions about what amount to give to a particular cause?
 Our A/B tests are providing some deep insights.

-We have created tools to help grantmakers and grant recipients uncover and remove gender bias, creating fairer, more effective social change.
+We're creating a range of tools to help grantmakers and grant recipients uncover and remove biases, creating fairer, more effective social change.

 We are mindful of our obligations to provide proper stewardship and safeguards over the data that's in our keeping.